sambow23/garrys-mod-rtx-remixed-perf/README.md

 ### Addons
 - High vram usage with a lot of addons (most likely from ARC9 or TFA precaching textures on map load)
 - Tactical RP scopes become invisible when using ADS
-- Hands become rasterized when using ADS with ARC9

 ## Main Settings
 ### Custom World Renderer